-This project would reconstruct I-57 from I-94 to I-80 with the addition of lanes from 95th Street to 111th Street, bus on shoulder implementation and interchange reconstruction.
+This project would reconstruct I-57 from I-94 to I-80 and add lanes from 95th Street to 111th Street.
+It also would allow for bus on shoulder implementation and reconstruct interchanges.

 I-55 Stevenson Managed Lane (IDOT, RSP ID# 146)